fourstar04/ianal/README.md

 If you run ianal in the root of a node project, it will print a table with the license information of your projects node and bower dependencies to `./licenses.md` and it will log `It's saved!` to console.

-Bugs:
-- Requires that there are node and bower packages present to run

 Feature ideas:

 - support options for checking just node or bower licenses.
 - support option for specifying output file
 - add additional summary/analysis tables
 - add warning style for restrictive licenses

 ____